What is a workflow?

 A gray dot indicates an inactive workflow, while a green dot indicates an active workflow.
 You can filter by various types and statuses of workflows as well as workflows tied to a particular persona.

-- Standard - enrollment is triggered as soon as a contact meets the enrollment triggers of the workflow, and steps are executed in relation to the previous step/delay.
-Standard workflows can also be triggered by manually enrolling a contact or static list of contacts.
+- Start from scratch - enrollment is triggered as soon as a contact meets the enrollment triggers of the workflow, and actions and delays are executed in relation to the previous action or delay.
+Workflows can also be triggered by manually enrolling a contact or static list of contacts.

-- Fixed-date - enrollment is triggered when contacts meet the enrollment triggers of the workflow, but its step timing is relative to a set calendar date, such as a webinar, conference, or holiday.
+- Center on a date - enrollment is triggered when contacts meet the enrollment triggers of the workflow, but actions revolve around a specific date, such as a webinar, conference, or holiday.

-- Contact date property - enrollment is triggered when contacts meet the enrollment triggers of the workflow, and step timing is similar to the fixed date workflow in that it is centered around a date; however, its timing is relative to a custom date property on a contact's record, such as a trial expiration date, renewal date, or birthday/anniversary.
+- Center on a date property - enrollment is triggered when contacts meet the enrollment triggers of the workflow, but actions revolve around a contact date property, such as a trial expiration date, renewal date, or birthday/anniversary.
 To learn more about creating custom properties in HubSpot, check out this article.

 Set your enrollment triggers